 This guidance document focuses on building a specific security framework or infrastructure for microservices-based applications.
-Hence a read of the characteristics of microservices-based applications and their overall security requirements and strategies form a good background information and is provided in the NIST Special Publication (SP) 800-204, Security Strategies for Microservices-based Application Systems [1].
+Understanding the characteristics of microservices-based applications and their overall security requirements and strategies is beneficial, and information is provided in the NIST Special Publication (SP) 800-204, Security Strategies for Microservices-based Application Systems [1].